 Set a hard cap of 10 references per bucket on the first pass.
 When you allow unlimited collection, the board becomes a scrapbook.
 The cap forces quality judgment early.

-Example: For the founder-film board, bucket one might include intimate documentary stills and candid workspaces.
-Bucket two might include close handheld frames and off-centre compositions.
-Bucket three might include brushed aluminum laptops, paper notebooks, muted greys, textured cotton, and window light on worn desks.
+Example: For the founder-film board, bucket one holds intimate documentary stills and candid workspaces, bucket two holds close handheld frames and off-centre compositions, and bucket three holds brushed-aluminium laptops, muted greys, and window light on worn desks.

 Common mistake: Mixing every type of reference together immediately, which makes it much harder to see whether the board is coherent or merely busy.